TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

-As with PDEs, boundary conditions can be classified into linear or nonlinear and homogeneous or nonhomogeneous.
+As with PDEs, boundary conditions can be classified into linear or nonlinear and homogeneous or non-homogeneous.
 The above are linear.
-They are homogeneous if $g(t) \equiv 0$ and nonhomogeneous otherwise.
+They are homogeneous if $g(t) \equiv 0$ and non-homogeneous otherwise.

 ## Classification of PDEs